wiloon/blog/content/post/archive-0/2012-08-01-ruby-helloworld.md

-    Note: As Ruby is an interpreted language, you don’t have the compilation step similar to the C program.
+    Note: As Ruby is an interpreted language, you don't have the compilation step similar to the C program.